conradakunga/Blog/_posts/2023-05-16-why-doesnt-windows-have-a-dictionary.md

 "Now that I didn't know."

-"If you have them all downloaded, customers are going to complain about "bloated" OS.
+"If you have them all downloaded, customers are going to complain about a ["bloated" OS]({% post_url 2021-08-30-about-software-bloat %}).
 But if you download on selection - what happens if there is no internet?
 Or it is offline?
 Or unreliable?
-Plus you have just added complexities to the operating system, not to mention increased the volume of support calls and emails"
+Plus you have now just added complexities to the operating system, not to mention increased the potential volume of support calls and emails"

 "Oh my!"